ComposableFi/composable/docs/docs/developer-guides/collator-setup.md

 ./target/release/subkey --help
 ```

-For more details on subskey please see https://docs.substrate.io/reference/command-line-tools/subkey/
+For more details on subkey please see https://docs.substrate.io/reference/command-line-tools/subkey/

 You can now use subkey to generate node keys for a node.
 ```shell